john-guerra/flickrBest2015/README.md

 In addition, the leaves or the nodes which represents a category must to have the property img.

-* img \<Strig> : Source of the image of the Node, the root Node should not have img.
+* img \<String> : Source of the image of the Node, the root Node should not have img.

 ### Hierarchy Example